vergissberlin/bashlight/README.md

 #### Say something

 ```
-blSay "OK Computer.
-I just understand train station."
+blSay "OK Computer!"
 ```

 #### Notification messages

+Note: On macOS you can use two arguments.

 ```
-alert "This is the title" "... and this is the content"
+alert "This is the message"
 ```
 ![Notifications](https://farm6.staticflickr.com/5568/15131688612_12f1cd7a2b_o.png)